Kodik77rus/express-api/README.md

 GET `api/ad/604a990f7c6dba?fields=description`

-returns response satus code 200, and a json object which contains an title, price, and description of ad
+returns response satus code 200, and a json object which contains a title, price and description of ad

 ```json
 {